pavanibendi/assessment-fullstack-vuetssql/README.md

 We want to introduce three new resource types in the API/DB, along with frontend UI that allows the user to interact with those resources:

 - Teams: A team is the definition which can own other resource types, and controls access permissions.
 The user who creates the team is the team owner.
-- Team Tasks: Team Owners can create tasks, mark tasks as done, or delere tasks.
+- Team Tasks: Team Owners can create tasks, mark tasks as done, or delete tasks.

 Bonus (if you have time):
 - Team Members Feature: Team owners can add or remove users to a team to grant them access.
 To keep things simple, we will assume a user can be directly added to a team just by their email directly by the team owner.